9 Ways to Use Pop-Up Advertising on Your Website

 The first one, from Altitude Sports, is an exit-intent popup:

 This serves two purposes.
-One, it shows visitors what they’re missing out on if they decide not to take action on this ad.
+One, it shows visitors what they’re missing out on if they decide not to take action on this pop-up ad.
 Two, it provides two paths to remove the popup if they’re not interested.

 This doesn’t mean you have to add two exit strategies to your popups.
 However, it does mean you should think about this when you are designing.